 Mentorship is a unique relationship that a more experienced employee develops with a less experienced employee.
 Traditionally, this has been between an older individual matched with a younger employee.
-However, successful mentoring programs can also include various other mentor-mentee matches such as peer-to-peer and reverse mentorships.
+However, successful mentoring programs can also include various other mentor-mentee matches such as peer-to-peer and reverse mentorships for underrepresented employees.

 Successful mentoring programs always begin with a plan or a strategy.
 By setting some goals for your workplace mentoring program, you’ll be defining clear expectations and guidelines for participants.
 Doing this can improve employee satisfaction with the program.
 Here are some tips for getting started.